Ian Jones-Quartey: Career

 In June 2019, he was a panelist at the Annecy Animation Festival, alongside Rebecca Sugar, at a panel entitled "The Making of Steven Universe".
 In July 2019, he appeared as a panelist at the RTX Animation Festival at the Fairmont Austin.
 On September 2, 2019, the film Steven Universe: The Movie was released.
 Jones-Quartey was one of its co-executive producers, while Sugar served as executive producer and director.
 Between October 2020 and April 2021, the anti-racism PSAs "Don't Deny It, Defy It", "Tell the Whole Story", "See Color", and "Be an Ally", that he worked on with Sugar, featuring characters from Steven Universe, were released on the Cartoon Network YouTube channel.

-In January 2025, Jones-Quartey mentioned that he had a "fun meeting" with The Walt Disney Company and Disney Television Animation.
+In late January 2025, Jones-Quartey mentioned that he had a "fun meeting" with The Walt Disney Company, hinting at a potential new animated project with them.

 On June 11, 2025, at an Annecy International Animation Film Festival event, it was announced that a sequel series to Steven Universe, entitled Steven Universe: Lars of the Stars, was in development with Prime Video, with Cartoon Network Studios producing it, while Rebecca Sugar and Jones-Quartey will be executive producers.
 During the event, Sugar said she missed her world and characters, and said she couldn't wait to share the series and thanked everyone for their support.
 Sugar also told The Wrap that the Steven Universe characters and world are important to her, said she was "thrilled" to do the series, and said the biggest part for her was that she is "co-creating it with Ian Jones-Quartey," and noted that all she wants to do is "make cartoons with him."

-On June 12, 2025, Adult Swim announced that Jones-Quartey, Patrick McHale, Rebecca Sugar and Pendleton Ward were developing an animated special under the title "The Elephant" slated for a 2026 release.
+On June 12, 2025, Adult Swim announced that Jones-Quartey, Patrick McHale, Rebecca Sugar and Pendleton Ward were developing an animated special under the title "The Elephant".
+The animated special, which released on December 19, 2025, is in three acts, and is 20 minutes long.

+Jones-Quartey directed Sonic the Hedgehog Presents: The Chaotix Casefiles, an audio drama podcast released beginning in January 2026.